 The particular importance of taurine (an amino acid exclusively found in animal-based proteins) in cat nutrition is well documented.
 It is an essential nutrient for cats and deficiency can lead to blindness and/or heart failure.
 Cats have minimal ability to synthesise sufficient taurine to meet their needs and therefore require a dietary supply which is found exclusively in animal derived materials.
 Whilst synthetic supplements are available, these can vary in bioavailability and there is no margin for error.

-Arachidonic acid (an essential fatty acid) is another example of a nutrient required by cats only available from animal sources, along with preformed vitamin A (retinol) as cats cannot utilise sufficient quantities from the pro-vitamin A of vegetables.
+Arachidonic acid (an essential fatty acid) is another example of a nutrient required by cats only available from animal sources, along with preformed vitamin A (retinol) as cats cannot utilise sufficient quantities from Beta Carotene, its precursor found in vegetables.

 It is important to note that too much vitamin A can be as detrimental as too little.
 Many owners feed liver and cod liver oil to cats which can often exceed their requirement for vitamin A. This can lead to vitamin A toxicity (because they have a lower toxic threshold than dogs and people to this vitamin) which can result in a crippling fusion of the spinal vertebrae.